Epitouche/Perimeter/poc/backend/go/doc.md

 ### 3. **Lack of Native GUI Libraries**

-- Developing the mobile and web clients will need external frameworks or languages (e.g., JavaScript/TypeScript for web, Flutter or native Android for mobile), adding complexity.
+- Developing the mobile and web clients will require external frameworks or languages (e.g., JavaScript/TypeScript for web, Flutter or native Android for mobile), adding complexity.

 ### 4. **Generic Programming**

-- Although Go now supports generics, they are relatively new and may lack the maturity and optimizations seen in older languages.
+- Although Go now supports generics, the feature is relatively new and may lack the maturity and optimizations seen in older languages.

 ### 5. **Memory Management**